Canon 1Ds vs Sony A58

 Feature comparison: Canon 1Ds vs Sony A58

 Apart from body and sensor, cameras can and do differ across a range of features.
-For example, the Sony A58 has an electronic viewfinder (1440k dots), while the 1Ds has an optical one.
+For example, the A58 has an electronic viewfinder (1440k dots), while the 1Ds has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds has a higher magnification than the one of the A58 (0.70x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds, the Sony A58, and comparable cameras.

-The 1Ds writes its imaging data to Compact Flash cards, while the Sony A58 uses SDXC or Memory Stick PRO Duo cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the Sony A58 only has one slot.
+The 1Ds writes its imaging data to Compact Flash cards, while the A58 uses SDXC or Memory Stick PRO Duo cards.

 Connectivity comparison: Canon 1Ds vs Sony A58

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Sony Alpha SLT-A58 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.